Department of Curriculum and Instruction

 EEC 490.
 Internship in P-3/3-6.
 9 Hours.

-Supervised capstone teaching experience in early childhood (P-3) and elementary (K-6) program.
-Gradual assumption of responsibility for planning and teaching for the entire class (minimum of 12 weeks).
+Supervised capstone teaching experience in early childhood (P–3) and elementary (K–6) program.
+Gradual assumption of responsibility for planning and teaching for the entire class.
 Supervision in working with resource professionals and parents.
+Admission to TEP required.
+All program courses must be completed prior to registration for this course.

 EHS-High School Education Courses